Academic-Labbook/alp/README.md

 Link: [Authenticator](https://wordpress.org/plugins/authenticator/)

 The core authentication code, and the feed HTTP authenticator, have been adapted with only a few changes.
-The special settings page, private feed keys, cookie lifetime and XML-RPC and REST settings have been removed.
+The special settings page, private feed keys and cookie lifetime setting have been removed.

 ### Simple Life
 Author: Nilambar Sharma